apache/dubbo-website/content/en/overview/mannual/java-sdk/reference-manual/qos/introduction/_index.md

 ---
-description: "QoS 命令详解，包含对每个命令的使用方法、效果的详细说明"
+description: "Detailed explanation of QoS commands, including detailed instructions and effects for each command"
-linkTitle: 部分命令详解
+linkTitle: Detailed Explanation of Some Commands
-title: 包含对每个命令的使用方法、效果的详细说明
+title: Detailed Instructions and Effects for Each Command
 type: docs
 weight: 99
 ---